bkeelapudi/SuperCat_Math_Tutor/README.md

-# Math Q&A Slack Bot (Python)
+# Math Q&A Slack Bot

-A simple Slack bot that provides expert math tutoring for your team using the Strands Agents SDK.
+A simple Slack bot that provides expert math tutoring for your team using the **Strands Agents SDK** .
 This bot automatically detects math questions in channels and provides step-by-step solutions.

 ## Features